 Where to stay in Cuba

-There are unlimited options for hotels, casas, and accommodations in Cuba.
+There are unlimited options for hotels, resorts, and casa particulares to stay in Cuba.

-There is accommodation in all price ranges dependent on your wallet and preferences.
+You will find accommodation in all price ranges depending on your wallet and preferences, from super cheap to $600 a night!

-Generally, it is cheaper in the countryside than in the cities, but the more pricey high-end resorts are mainly outside the city walls if you want a chill-by-the-pool retreat.
+Generally, it is cheaper in the countryside and small towns than in the cities, but the more pricey high-end resorts are mainly outside the city walls if you want a chill-by-the-pool retreat.

 In Varadero and the Cuban Keys (Los Cayos), there is a whole range of all-inclusive and luxurious resort options for parts or the whole of your stay.